-SDBG members and the general public can now register online to visit the garden
+SDBG members can now register online to visit the garden

-Visitors are required to make online reservations via the garden’s new online ticketing system prior to their visit and bring proof of reservations with them, and members are required to bring their membership cards.
+SDBG members are required to make online reservations via the garden’s new online ticketing system prior to their visit and bring proof of reservations with them, as well as their membership cards.
 This new online ticketing system is available to members at sdbgarden.org.

 “San Diego Botanic Garden is thrilled to open our gates and retool our operation for safety during COVID-19,” says SDBG President & CEO, Ari Novy, PhD.
 “The garden is a place of great serenity and healing that is a potent antidote to the challenges of social distancing.”